Infrastructure example

 • ports: a mapping from port names to track sections extremities.

-• group_change_delay: the time it takes to change which group of the switch is activated.
+• group_change_delay: the time it takes to change which group of the node is activated.

-The port names must match the ports of the switch type chosen.
+The port names must match the ports of the node type chosen.
 The track section endpoints can be start or end, be careful to chose the appropriate ones.

-Most of our example’s switches are regular point switches.
-The path from North station to South station has two cross switches, and there is a double cross switch right before the main line splits into the North-East and South-East lines.
+Most of our example’s nodes are regular point switches.
+The path from North station to South station has two cross switches.
+Finally, there is a double cross switch right before the main line splits into the North-East and South-East lines.

 Track sections and points diagram